-If a ratepayer seeks further information, they are directed to Concessions SA Hotline on 1800 307 758 or the concessions section of the SA.GOV.AU website.
+If a ratepayer seeks further information, they are directed to Concessions SA Hotline on 1800 307 758 or the concessions section of the www.sa.gov.au website.

 4.10 Rate Relief

 An application form for rate relief is available from Council's Customer Service Centres and Council website.